hansreier/techreier/eDrops/src/main/resources/static/markdown/about/greencode_en.md

 I tried in Openshift (Kubernetes) to abort a REST call if memory was a bit below the maximum limit for a pod, and then return and error message to the client to state that the load was too large.
 I learned that this was not a good idea.
 It was better just to allow Kubernetes regular container handling to fix it, meaning killing the container and starting a new fresh container.

-Visual tools like Grafana can often be a great help.
+Visual tools like Grafana in combination with Prometheus metrics can be a great help.

 ### AI or no AI